raineorshine/cint/README.md

 /** Returns the number of properties on the given object. */ cint.numProperties(o)

-/** Returns a new object where f(key, value) returns a new key-value pair for each property. */ cint.mapObject(obj, f)

 /** Returns an array whose items are the result of calling f(key, value) on each property of the given object.
 If f is undefined, returns a list of { key: ___, value: ___ } objects. */ cint.toArray(obj, f)